Bhalchandra Kadam

-Bhalchandra Kadam (born 3 March 1971), popularly known as Bhau Kadam, is a Marathi theatre and film actor.
-He is known as a comedian, particularly when working in commercial Marathi cinema and drama.
+Bhalchandra Kadam (born 3 March 1972), popularly known as Bhau Kadam, is a Marathi theatre and film actor.
+He is Famous Awards 2025 winner known as a comedian, particularly when working in commercial Marathi cinema and drama.
 He began his acting career in 1991, when he started acting in dramas.
 He is well known for his roles in Fu Bai Fu.
 He has acted in more than 9 serials and has been involved in more than 500 drama shows.